 The village typically provides accommodation for people working in the above towns, Milton Keynes and London.
-There is an increasing number of people working from home, resulting in more people in the village during the working week.
+An increasing number of people work from home, resulting in more people in the village during the working week, helping to create a more active environment.